 ‘Right.’
 Nev conjured his own shining silver shield.
 ‘The Shield Charm is about intent to protect, if your focus is strong enough it can be an effective barrier against most spells.’

 ‘What one isn’t it effective against?’
 Terry Boot asked.

 ‘Ones powerful enough to break your shield of magic, or ones with potent enough intent to simply pierce through it,’ Nev said.
 ‘The Unforgivables require such strong intent just to successfully cast that no Shield Charm can deflect them.’

 ‘So dodge those ones,’ Ron grunted.

-Katie squeezed his wrist.
+Katie squeezed Harry’s wrist.
 ‘Or you’ll end up with a really big scar on your face,’ she whispered.

-‘Hush, you,’ Harry whispered back.
+‘Hush, you,’ he whispered back.
 ‘This is no place for your glibness and sarcasm.
 Professor Longbottom will spank you.’

 ‘I don’t think so.’
 Katie giggled.
 ‘He didn’t do anything about Smith being a prick.
 Seems more likely you’d spank me for him.’